- Prayer and Worship

 through the intercession of the Blessed Virgin Mary, Protector of Children, our prayers can help to create awareness and

 opportunities for healing for those who have been abused.

-Each month, supported with your prayers, the Secretariat of Child and Youth Protection will be offering a rosary for the healing of those who have been sexually abused, and for the protection of minors.
-The Secretariat will meet in the chapel at the United States Conference of Catholic Bishops to pray for all those harmed by abuse in any way.
+Each month, supported with your prayers, the Secretariat of Child and Youth Protection offers a rosary for the healing of those who have been sexually abused, and for the protection of minors. .

 New dates and times for future Rosaries will be posted each month.
 For more information, please contact the Secretariat of Child and Youth Protection at firstname.lastname@example.org.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United

 States Conference of Catholic Bishops assumes no responsibility for,

 nor does it necessarily endorse, the website, its content, or